codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      Some applications attempt to read immediately a value just inserted into the database, without making those operations part of a single transaction.
-A read/write splitting proxy or a connection pool combined with a load-balancer can direct each operation to a different database node.
+      Clients may try to read rows just inserted, excluding it from a transaction.
+Read/write splitting proxy, or a connection pool and a load balancer, can send queries to other nodes.

    .. rst-class:: sub-heading list-sub-header